 Next, we will add questions to the data form.
-We will start by getting each question working in the desired display order.
-All questions will always be visible.
-Adding the parent/child relationships we identified will be completed later.
-To add a question, drag the question type from the left-hand panel to where it should appear on the data form.
+We will start by getting each question working, and in the display order we want.
+All questions will be visible at all times.
+Adding the parent/child relationships we identified will be completed in a later step.
+To add a question, drag the question type from the left hand panel to the location it should appear on the data form.
 A label showing the type of question appears, and a purple dashed line shows where the question will be placed: